MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Edit-a-Service-Offering-or-a-Request-Offering.md

 2. In the **Library** pane, expand **Service Catalog**, expand **Request Offerings**, and then select **All Request Offerings**.

-3. In the **All Request Offerings** list, double\-click the request offering that you want to edit.
+3. In the **All Request Offerings** list, double-click the request offering that you want to edit.

 4. In the **Edit Request Offering** form, you can edit information on the following pages: